openstack/openstack-ansible/doc/source/reference/architecture/metal-networking.rst

 implementation of advanced Linux networking features, such as bridges, switches, and namespaces.

-* Bridges provide layer 2 connectivity (similar to physical switches) among physical, logical, and virtual network interfaces within a host.
+* Bridges provide layer 2 connectivity (similar to switches) among physical, logical, and virtual network interfaces within a host.
 After a bridge/switch is created, the network interfaces are virtually plugged in to it.